 Car insurance may be mandatory, but is it really necessary?
-Roughly 1 in 8 drivers forgo it altogether, and unfortunately for that 1 in 8, the perks of reliable insurance reveal themselves only when you need it most.
-If you find yourself on the fence, find out how car insurance protects your ride, your livelihood, and your wallet.
+Roughly 1 in 8 drivers forgo it altogether at one Hyundai Dealer, and unfortunately for that 1 in 8, the perks of reliable insurance reveal themselves only when you need it most.
+If you find yourself on the fence, find out how auto insurance protects your ride, your livelihood, and your wallet.
 I talked with kia dealers near me and asked about insurances and they helped me understand the importance of the insurance when I bought a new car.

 1. pay a little now to save a lot later